 - Ride your own ride!
 Don’t fixate or concern yourself with the speed/performance of the rider ahead.
 Focus on your own skill set and prioritize safety.
 We’re not competing or exploring our limits.
 Some will ride faster than others.

 - Keep track of the rider behind you.
-Check often to be sure they’re in view.
-If they aren’t, slow down in a straight section of road and wait until you see them approaching.
+In long straights and at stops, check to be sure they’re in view.
+If they aren’t, slow down and wait until you see them approaching.
 If after three minutes they’ve still not caught up, something may have happened.
 Either carefully begin riding in the opposite direction or call the ride “sweeper” (the ride leader in back) for a status report.
 If after turning around they pass you oncoming, simply turn around again and continue without reclaiming your previous position in the formation (see passing procedure above).

 Off The Bike (Social)